will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 1. Building a reusable component library for sharing between applications.
 2. Building shared service layer functionality - eg. a client for working with an external data source such as an API.

-While there are many times that an Angular library is a good fit for a project, it is worth considering whether you definitely need one as it does introduce some maintenence overhead.
+While there are lots of cases where an Angular library is a good fit for a project, it is worth considering whether your use case is one these, as it does introduce some maintenance overhead.
 Remember, you can always write functionality as part of a shared Angular module within your application and extract it out into a library when necessary.

 ## Creating an Angular library project